protyposis/yi-mirrorless-firmware-tools/README.md

 YI M1 Mirrorless Camera Firmware Unpacker
 =========================================

 A firmware unpacker for YI M1 firmware files.
-Parses the section headers of a firmware file and extracts the sections into separate files (all firmware versions), and splits and decompresses the firmware code section (currently FW 3.0-int only).
+Parses the section headers of a firmware file, extracts the sections into separate files, and splits and decompresses the firmware code section.
+It can also change the region of firmware files between Chinese (CN) to International (INT) to install the international firmware on Chinese models and vice versa.

 Requirements: Node.js & npm

 Usage:
  1. `npm install`
  1. Download [firmware](https://www.yitechnology.com/yi-m1-mirrorless-camera-firmware)
+ 1. Run any of the supported commands
- 1. `npm run unpack /path/to/firmware.bin`
+    * `npm run unpack /path/to/firmware.bin` to unpack the firmware file into separate (decompressed) files
- 1. `npm run decompress /path/to/firmware.bin.0` (output from `unpack`)
+    * `npm run flipregion /path/to/firmware.bin` to change the region between CN and INT

 The output will be a number of files (usually 4) named `firmware.bin.{sectionNumber}[.{sectionId}]`.